-- Place the mixed solution in a garden pump-up sprayer or high-pressure sprayer.
-If a high pressure sprayer is to be used: - Maintain minimum nozzle spray angle of 15 degrees. - Spray perpendicular to the coil face.

-- Keep the nozzle at least 6 inches from the coil. - Do not exceed 600 psi. - 6.
+- 5. Place the mixed solution in a garden pump-up sprayer or high-pressure sprayer.
+If a high pressure sprayer is to be used: - a.
+Maintain minimum nozzle spray angle of 15 degrees. - b.
+Spray perpendicular to the coil face. - c.
+Keep the nozzle at least 6 inches from the coil. - d.
+Do not exceed 600 psi. - 6.
 Spray the leaving air side of the coil first, then the entering air side. - 7.
 Thoroughly rinse both sides of the coil and the drain pan with cool, clean water. - 8.
-Repeat steps 6 and 7 as necessary. - Straighten any coil fins damaged during the cleaning process. - Confirm the drain line is open following the cleaning process. - 11.
-Allow the unit to dry thoroughly before putting it back into service - Replace all panels and parts and restore electrical power to the unit. - 13.
+Repeat step 6 and step 7 as necessary. - Straighten any coil fins damaged during the cleaning process. - Confirm the drain line is open following the cleaning process. - Allow the unit to dry thoroughly before putting it back into service. - Replace all panels and parts and restore electrical power to the unit. - 13.
 Be careful any contaminated material does not contact other areas of the unit or building.
 Properly dispose of all contaminated materials and cleaning solution.